SpartzInc/automation_object/docs/blue_prints/possible_yaml_file_layout.md

 Possible YAML Blueprint Files Layout
 ----

-It is possible to arrange your blue prints in any directory/file structure as you so choose.
+It is possible to arrange your blue prints in any directory/file structure as you so choose as long as they are contained by a common parent directory for each UI representation.
 I would recommend splitting up your YAML files by screens and views.
 Here is an example of a directory/file structure we typically use.

 Remember all of these hashes are merged into the same hash.
 As long as you keep the levels correct you should be fine.